MuckyTaters/MuckyVision3/README.md

 Next on the TODO list is apply custom ASCII sets for Console and ImageText.
 After that, sprites and collision detection.

-Provision audio is also a high priority, but I will probably look at this once the major graphic elements are complete.
+Provision of audio is a high priority, but I will probably look at this once the major graphic elements are complete.